Alexander Gordon (Northern Ireland politician): Career

 Sir Alexander was educated at Rugby School and the Royal Military College, Sandhurst.
 He was seriously wounded whilst serving with the Royal Irish Regiment during the First World War, but continued as a soldier until 1942.

 From 1929 to 1949, he was the Unionist member for East Down at Stormont.
 During this period he served as government Chief Whip.
 He was also Parliamentary and Financial Secretary to the Ministry of Finance from 1937.
 On 13 June 1940, however, he resigned this position as a result of, as he put it, the Northern Irish government being "quite unfitted to sustain the people in the ordeal [the Belfast Blitz] we have to face."
-In 1950, Sir Alexander entered the upper House as a Senator, from 1951–1961 he was Leader of the Senate and from 1961–1964 he was Speaker of that house.
+In 1950, Sir Alexander entered the upper House as a Senator, from 1951 to 1961 he was Leader of the Senate and from 1961 to 1964 he was Speaker of that house.
 He resigned this seat in 1964.

 He was invested as a Knight Grand Cross, the most senior grade in the Order of the British Empire, ranking below a baronet in the order of precedence.